 Information on the requirements, regulations, and laws associated with U.S. real estate.

-The CIPS designation is awarded by NAR’s Commercial and Global Services department to REALTORS® who complete the coursework and meet the practical experience criteria that demonstrate knowledge and familiarity with global clients.
+The CIPS designation is awarded by NAR's Member Development Team to REALTORS® who complete the coursework and meet the practical experience criteria that demonstrate knowledge and familiarity with global clients.

 Please click here to determine if you have necessary software to run the product.